1759 Kienle: Orbit and classification

 Kienle is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the central asteroid belt at a distance of 1.8–3.5 AU once every 4 years and 4 months (1,577 days; semi-major axis of 2.65 AU).
 Its orbit has an eccentricity of 0.31 and an inclination of 5° with respect to the ecliptic.
-The body's observation arc begins at with its official discovery observation during the height of World War II on September 1942.
+The body's observation arc begins at with its official discovery observation during the height of World War II in September 1942.